 The potential harm?
 Laughable.
 The maintenance?
 Idem.
-At the end of its life cycles (which thanks to the "refills" are expected to be much, much longer than those of a traditional tire), it can be returned to the parent company or exchanged.
-In the company they do not rule out that, as for certain printers, the price of tires will be very low, to allow for greater diffusion.
+At the end of its life cycles (which thanks to the "refills" are expected to be much, much longer than those of a traditional tire) it can be returned to the parent company or exchanged.
+The company does not exclude that, as for certain printers, the price of tires will be very low, to allow for greater diffusion.

 Also because the actual expense will reside in the purchase of refills.

 What to say?
 Goodyear has tuned its research on products that can respond well to needs of the near future.
 Less possession, more service, it was said.
 Well, I see reCharge Concept equipping the endless fleets of electric cars that will pass through our cities, or the wheel mini-houses of the future.
 Easy to maintain, undemanding in running costs.
 Am I too optimistic?